SS Chester A. Congdon: Background

 In 1843, the gunship USS Michigan, built in Erie, Pennsylvania, became the first iron-hulled vessel built on the Great Lakes.
 In the mid-1840s, Canadian companies began importing iron vessels prefabricated by shipyards in the United Kingdom.
 However, it would not be until 1862 that the first iron-hulled merchant ship, Merchant, was built on the Great Lakes.
 Despite the success of Merchant, wooden vessels remained preferable to iron ones until the 1880s, due to their inexpensiveness, and the abundance of timber.
 In the early 1880s, shipyards around the Great Lakes began to construct iron ships on a relatively large scale, and in 1884 the first steel freighters were built there.
 By the 1890s, the majority of ships constructed on the lakes were made of steel.
 The late 19th and early 20th centuries saw a rapid increase in the size of lake freighters; the first 400 ft freighter was built in 1895, the first 500 ft freighter was constructed five years later.

+Throughout the 1880s, the iron ore trade on the Great Lakes grew exponentially, primarily due to the increasing size of the lake freighters, and the rise in the number of trips made by ore boats to the ore docks of Lake Superior.
+As the railways were unable to keep up with the rapid production of iron ore, most of it was transported by bulk freighters.